-Unless you haven't ventured out in the job market for a while, you've probably encountered behavioural interviews in some shape or form.
-And if you're like most of our students, you probably noticed that behavioural interview questions do not follow the traditional format.
-Such structure makes behavioural interviews challenging to most candidates, especially those who decide to "wing it" without adequate preparation.
-Therefore, in this guide, I will offer my biggest tips for bossing your next behavioural interview.
+Unless you haven’t ventured out in the job market for a while, you’ve probably encountered behavioral interviews in some shape or form.
+And if you’re like most of our students, you probably noticed that behavioral interview questions do not follow the traditional format.
+Such structure makes behavioral interviews challenging to most candidates, especially those who decide to “wing it” without adequate preparation.
+Therefore, in this guide, we will offer our biggest tips for bossing your next behavioral interview.

-Before I get into the weeds, here are a few bullet points about me.
-I spent 15+ years in various Sales, Marketing, Innovation and eCommerce roles in Fortune 500 organisations.
-My tenure includes 4+ years at Amazon and Apple, where I lead Marketing and Category teams and regional eCommerce business development.
-I interviewed all kinds of candidates (from Ivy League MBAs to recent grads) and got exposed to multiple interview frameworks (including behavioural interviewing at P&G, Amazon and Apple).
-In 2020, I started Day One Careers - an education and mentorship network aimed at helping individuals in high-octane careers excel in their tough gigs.
+Evgeny spent 15+ years in various Sales, Marketing, Innovation and eCommerce roles in Fortune 500 organisations.
+His tenure includes 4+ years at Amazon and Apple, where he led Marketing and Category teams and regional eCommerce business development.
+He interviewed all kinds of candidates (from Ivy League MBAs to recent grads) and got exposed to multiple interview frameworks (including behavioural interviewing at P&G, Amazon and Apple).
+In 2020, he started Day One Careers – an education and mentorship network aimed at helping individuals in high-octane careers excel in their tough gigs.

-Suppose you're serious about preparing for your next behavioural interview.
-In that case, you should explore STAR Method Bootcamp - one of our best-selling courses whose main objective is to help you become a pro at answering behavioural interview questions.
+If you are serious about preparing for your next behavioural interview, you should explore Behavioural Interview Whizz – one of our best-selling courses whose main objective is to help you become a pro at answering behavioural interview questions.

 What are behavioural interviews?